magrenimish/magrenimish/README.md

 <h1 align="center">Hi 👋, I'm Nimish</h1>
 <h3 align="center">A passionate machine learning engineer working on Computer Vision related tasks.
 I recently completed a research internship with the Massachusetts General Hospital where I worked on denoising MRI scans and as of September 1, 2022 I am an MS (ECE) graduate from Northeastern University🎓.
 I'm currently on the lookout for full-time Machine Learning Engineer/ Computer Vision Engineer/ Data Scientist roles; So if you like my work, please feel free to reach out!! </h3>
+Rendered myself as Napoleon through the text2image stable diffusion model by HuggingFace🤗

 - 📫 How to reach me **magre.n@northeastern.edu**